 Alternatively, the working spouse may love their job and have no desire to retire anytime soon.
 The retiree may be at loose ends on how to spend their days.
 This leads to disagreements and unhappiness, when these are supposed to be the best years of our life.

 The big day has finally arrived and you are both officially retired.
 Very few couples can actually spend all their time together without feeling stifled.
 It is important to understand that time apart becomes essential to maintaining a strong healthy relationship.
 Usually the woman has a more developed social network of friends and activities.
 Most men, in contrast, don’t have as robust a network and need outside interests to extend their friendships.

 There will be activities you enjoy together.
 Happily married couples have fun and share quality time.
 Regular “date nights” consist of a romantic evening at home or getting out on the town.
 Socializing with other couples is another great way of keeping active.

-We are the most healthy and active in our early years of retirement.
+We are the most healthy and active in the early years of retiring.
 This is the time in life to experience all those things on your “bucket list”.
 We become more aware of our limitations and the need to do things while we are still able.
 Your spouse may not be interested or have completely different things they desire.

-What if your partner constantly complains about their health problems?
+What if your partner constantly complains about their aches and pains?
 They may legitimately be in pain; however, very few people will stay in such a negative atmosphere.
 This also become an unwelcome reminder that we are getting older.
 For some, this can lead to a midlife crisis.
 In their minds, they justify that being with someone younger will make them feel younger.